thomasclarke1969/documentation/integration/android/authentication.md

 }

-//Called when the user has successfully authenticated public void onAuthenticated(LayerClient client, String arg1) {
+//Called when the user has successfully authenticated public void onAuthenticated(LayerClient client, String userID) {
     //Handle the case where the User ID was Authenticated correctly (start the
     // Conversation Activity, for example)
     System.out.println("Authentication successful");